-- Turn the ignition key to "ACC" or "LOCK" and try starting the engine again. - If the engine does not start, check that all the push-on connectors are tight.
-(For example, connectors at the spark plugs, ignition coil and/or distributor) - If the connectors are O.K., the engine may be flooded because of repeated cranking.
-See "(b) Starting a flooded engine" for further instructions.
+- Turn the ignition key to "ACC" or "LOCK" and try starting the engine again. - If the engine will not start, the engine may be flooded because of repeated cranking.
+See "(b) Starting a flooded engine" for further instructions. - 3.
+If the engine still will not start, it needs adjustment or repair.
+Call a Toyota dealer or qualified repair shop.